SolidConnect Scoreboard Displays

 - Open

-- Edit or create CSS in the relevant folder:
+- Edit the relevant stylesheet under

-- Refresh the page to view updates.
+assets/displays/or create a new one. - Refresh the page to verify the changes.

 Creating a New Display

-- Pick the target sport (
+- Choose the target sport:

 assets/displays/cricket/my-new-display.css